 As for the flavouring, this chana aloo recipe uses the usual spices and herbs such as ginger, garlic, onion, cumin, coriander, turmeric, chilli or paprika.

 The only different spice that I now put is Kalonji, the black seeds.
-Because I believe that allspice has benefits for our health, especially these Kalonji seeds.
 But this one is optional.
 You can omit them if you don’t have or don’t fancy using them.